 My older son is currently 40″ and in over 90th percentile for 3-year-olds and basically hits the top of the seat and the space between the top of his head and canopy is pretty much the same as on Babyzen Yoyo and ironically, even lower than on Joolz Aer.

 However, he complained that the top shoulder straps of Butterfly are uncomfortable for him.
-With a harness adjusted fully to the top and reaching maximum capacity they are short.
-My son is super skinny and basically off the chart for weight, I don’t see the strap working out for a child in 60th or more percentile for weight over 36 inches honestly.
+With a harness adjusted fully to the top and reaching maximum capacity, they are short.
+My son is super skinny and basically off the chart for weight, I don’t see the strap working out for a child in the 60th or more percentile for weight over 36 inches honestly.

 He fits just fine in shorter seats on other travel strollers.
 So, while a taller seat seems cool it’s not going to last you longer.